by Nicole Skuce from Burnaby, BC

-On Christmas eve, when I was a child, my parents, my sister, and I would dress in our holiday finest and travel to my grandparents’ home.
+On Christmas Eve, when I was a child, my parents, my sister, and I would dress in our holiday finest and travel to my grandparents’ home.
 There we would be served a dreaded traditional Austrian meal: breaded sole and potato salad.
-Once we had suffered through dinner, we would gather in the living room for an family tradition.
+Once we had suffered through dinner, we would gather in the living room for a family tradition.

 Every year before we handed out presents my Oma told us a story.
 The story of the small Austrian village and the snowy midnight Mass that almost had no music.
 Mice had chewed through the organ bellows.
 At the last moment a priest composed a simple melody and accompanied himself on guitar.
 The song he wrote Stille Nacht – was the carol we knew as Silent Night.
 Every year, after Oma finished her story, my sister and I would sit at her knee and hold her hands while Stille Nacht played and tears streamed down her cheeks.
 The carol always made her cry.

 When I was a teenager, Oma went home to Austria one Christmas.
 That year on Christmas Eve, my sister and I called her long distance.
 When she answered, we played Silent Night for her.
 Me on the piano and my sister on the flute.
 We played and Oma cried.